 Trail System

 Map of Crooked Trails - We have many miles of picturesque, groomed trails on private lands, which are interconnected to hundreds of state snowmobile trails.
-To see the trail system immediately around our club trails click here, Crooked Trails Map.
-To see a larger area around our trail system click here, Crooked Trails Extended Map.
-To zoom in closer on the map, just right click on the map and select zoom.
-To obtain a Fond du Lac County trail map, please stop in and patronize any one of the businesses listed in the “Local Business Support” tab at the left.
+To see the trail system - click the following link: Fond du Lac County Map.
+To zoom in closer on the map, change the percentage on the top of the page.
+To obtain a Fond du Lac County trail map, please stop in and patronize any one of the businesses in Dundee.

 Importance of our Landowners - We are very grateful to our local private landowners that allow the snowmobile trails to cross their property during the winter months.
 They are generous local folks who may or may not understand why we take to the trails while they watch us from their warm homes.
 They are people who care enough about others and their hobbies to allow our sport to exist.
 Why do they do it?
 It’s not for the money, since we cannot pay them for access to their property.
 Doing so would make the landowner liable for anything that happened on their property.
 However, when they sign over access to a strip of their property to our club, the club accepts the risk and buys the insurance.
 We do provide the landowners with token gifts, which we are allowed to do under the Wisconsin Snowmobile laws.